-You might have noticed that all four gut disruptors are pretty ubiquitous—which would explain why so many of us suffer digestive issues.
+You might have noticed that all four gut disruptors are pretty ubiquitous — which would explain why so many of us suffer digestive issues.
 But the good news is, they’re also surmountable.
-There are two key steps to overcome them.
+There are two key steps to overcome them:

-1. Minimize your disruptors.
+1. Minimize Your Disruptors.

 Notice I said minimize, not eradicate.
-It’s unreasonable to think you can completely ban processed food, bad microbes, stress, and toxins from your life—not to mention, enjoying the occasional doughnut or bowl of pasta is a big part of what makes life so great!
+It’s unreasonable to think you can completely ban processed food, bad microbes, stress, and toxins from your life — not to mention, enjoying the occasional doughnut or bowl of pasta is a big part of what makes life so great!
 But significantly reducing them can go a long way in rebooting your gut health.
 Here are five simple ways to make a big difference:

 PURIFY: Steer clear of toxins when you can: Choose organic foods; filter your water and air; and opt for non-toxic cleaning and beauty products (the Environmental Working Group is a great source for finding these).

-2. Apply restorative therapy.
+2. Apply Restorative Therapy.

 To understand why restorative therapy works, it’s helpful to know about the other two therapeutic options.
 The first is heroic therapy, meaning medical procedures and prescription drugs.
-These are great for acute problems—such as surgery and chemotherapy to target cancer cells, or antibiotics to overcome an acute infection.
+These are great for acute problems like surgery and chemotherapy to target cancer cells or antibiotics to overcome an acute infection.
 But they’re not so great for chronic digestive issues or illness because they don’t address the underlying causes.
 Antibiotics might help kill a pathogen that’s causing GI distress, but they also kill good microflora, which only throws your microbiome further out of whack.
 And they do nothing to ease stress, nix toxins, or erase that burger and fries you had for lunch.

 If you suffer from life-disrupting digestive distress, don’t make the same mistake I did and wait for an official diagnosis to start taking steps to feel better.
-Because whatever you call your symptoms, the path to restoring digestive health is virtually the same: Minimize your gut disruptors, embrace the right restorative therapies, and a happy, healthy gut is within your reach.
+Because whatever you call your symptoms, you can see the path to restoring digestive health is virtually the same: Minimize your gut disruptors, embrace the right restorative therapies, and a happy, healthy gut is within your reach.